 Each year the Festival hosts diverse performers from all over the country and the world.
 Check out this year’s Performing Artists page for details on who will be on stage.

 I am a traditional or ethnic musician.
 How can I sign up to be a performer?

 The National Council for the Traditional Arts (NCTA), one of the Lowell Folk Festival producing partners, books artists for the festival performances.
-If you’re a traditional or ethnic musician and would like to be considered for future festivals, check out NCTA opportunities and the list of open gigs on Sonicbids (check the “closed gigs” for guidelines and details on previous folk festivals).
+If you’re a traditional or ethnic musician and would like to be considered for future festivals, check out NCTA opportunities.
 Applications are typically due by the end of March each year.